-Mastercard beats profit estimates, shares rise
+Mastercard beats profit estimates on higher consumer spending

-(Reuters) - MasterCard Inc (MA.N), the world's second-biggest payments processor, on Thursday reported a better-than-expected 20 percent jump in quarterly profit as people spent more using credit and debit cards.
+(Reuters) - Mastercard Inc (MA.N), the world's second-biggest payments processor, joined bigger rival Visa Inc (V.N) on Thursday in reporting a better-than-expected quarterly profit as people spent more using credit and debit cards.

 Consumer spending in the United States, which accounts for more than two-thirds of nationwide economic activity, has been on an upswing, supported by a tightening labor market and cooling inflation.